mpigsley/nebraska-mushrooms/src/cms/content/species/armillaria-gallica.md

 ![Apical View Form](/img/armillaria-gallica-6003-4.jpeg)

+Fruiting bodies grow alone or in small clusters.
 The stem shape has an enlarged base (bulbous).
 It has a ring (annulus) that is cobwebby to membranous in composition.
 It does not have a cup at the base (volva).
 The spore print is white.

 ![Basal View Form](/img/armillaria-gallica-6003-5.jpeg)